sclasen/akka-kafka/readme.md

 akka-kafka
 ==========

-Actor based connector built on top of the high level kafka consumer.
+Actor based kafka consumer built on top of the high level kafka consumer.

-Manages backpressure so the consumer doesnt overwhelm other parts of the system.
+Manages backpressure so the consumer doesn't overwhelm other parts of the system.

 Commits offsets at a configurable interval, and also after a configurable number of messages are processed, or also programatically.